 Resource Guide for Public Health Response to Harmful Algal Blooms in Florida: This guide is the product of a collaboration between Florida Department of Health, the Florida Fish and Wildlife Conservation Commission, and other federal, state and local partners.
 It describes the current science of Harmful Algal Blooms in Florida, ways in which public health response can be done, and contact information.
 A more complete description of its contents are listed on page 7 of the PDF.

-Signage for Cyanobacteria/Blue Green Algae: Caloosahatchee River, Lee County, 2005
+Signage for Cyanobacteria/Blue Green Algae developed for a bloom that occurred on the Caloosahatchee River, Lee County, 2005

 Eat Puffer and You May Suffer: In Florida, certain puffer fish contain a chemical called saxitoxin.
 When this toxin accumulates in shellfish, people may get a rare illness called Paralytic Shellfish Poisoning.
 This can also happen when people eat contaminated puffer fish from the Indian River Lagoon area.
 This poster describes the organism that produces the toxin, types of puffers contaminated, and how to protect yourself.